 An introduction to the principles of engineering technology.
 Topics include: an overview of the various areas of engineering technology including units of measurement and basic formulas.
-Required for all Engineering Technology pre-tech students unless specifically waived by the Dean of The Center for Innovative Technologies.
-Prerequisites: None.
+Required for all Engineering Technology pretech students unless specifically waived by the Dean of Center for Innovative Technologies.

-Electro-Mechanical Engineering Technology
+Introduction to Electro-Mechanical Engineering Technology

 An introduction to Electro-Mechanical Engineering Technology (EMET) and the EMET program.
 Topics include: descriptions of the functions and jobs typically performed by electro-mechanical systems technicians, the knowledge and skills requirements of EMET field, industry standards and requirements, the EMET cooperative education and academic programs, and development of goals and of personalized academic/co-op plan to achieve the goals.
-Prerequisites: None.

-7146 Electro-Mechanical Controls 1 (Programmable Controllers-PLCs)
+Electro-Mechanical Controls 1 (Programmable Controllers-PLCs) 3-3-4

 A course on power semiconductor devices used to control large industrial loads such as motors, heaters, and lighting systems.
 Topics include: transistors, thyristors, resistive loads, and signal and power line conditioning.
 Prerequisites: CPET 7728, EMT 7758.